HanyangHe/HanyangHe.github.io/_portfolio/portfolio-1.md

   image: /images/waroftanks.jpg
 ---

-All scripts, sound effects, and graphic assets in this game were independently developed by the author.
+This is a self-developed game.
 All assets are free from copyright restrictions, and the game is intended for non-commercial purposes only.

 [ZIP file](https://drive.google.com/file/d/1Wbyt6muxKKnI79cGKD67X3Jarbj8KpdP/view?usp=sharing)